Bison eating grass in American Landscape. Yellowstone National Park.

 Grand Prismatic Spring Yellowstone

-Everywhere we ventured we encountered an incredible rich diversity of wildlife from majestic elk and bisons to otters.
+Everywhere we ventured, we encountered an incredible diversity of wildlife from majestic elk and bison to otters.

 Bison crosswalks are not well marked